Hulidex/k8s_automated_deployment/README.md

 # TODO

-Some nice to have features in the k8s cluster:
+Some nice to have features in the guide and automation

+- [ ] Automate vm creation on selfhosted target with packer + virtualbox
 - [ ] Add compatibility for arm64 based machines
 - [ ] Configure more than one control plane node
 - [ ] Further explanation for the networking